 - 1. Q. If a player passes accidentally over one of the boundary-lines of the field of play, is he considered to have left the field of play without the permission of the Referee? - A. No. - 2.
 Q. If a player in possession of the ball passes over the touch-line or the goal-line without the ball in order to beat an opponent, should the Referee penalise him for leaving the field of play without permission? - A. No. Going outside the field of play may be considered as part of a playing movement, but players are expected, as a general rule, to remain within the playing-area. - 3.
-Q. If a captain of a team fails to notify the Referee when he has changed his goalkeeper, is it sufficient notice if the Secretary who is acting as Linesman informs him? - A. Yes. - 4. o.
-Is it permissible for a goalkeeper to take a throw-in? - A. Yes.
+Q. Is it permissible for a goalkeeper to take a throw-in?